Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 The original home was a two-room log cabin built by pioneer Alfred Jason Randall in 1881.
 During construction, his family slept in a covered wagon on the property.

-That same tradition still carries on today, you’ll be treated like family and leave full and satisfied!
+That same tradition still carries on today.
+Every guest is treated like family, and will and leave full and satisfied!

-The Randall House is open for breakfast and lunch on Wednesday, Friday, Saturday, and Sunday.
+The Randall House is open Wednesday-Sunday for breakfast and lunch from 8 am until 2:30 pm.

-They take pride in creating dishes using garden fresh fruits and vegetables as well as high-quality meats and dairy products.
+hey take pride in creating dishes using garden-fresh fruits and vegetables as well as high-quality meats and dairy products.

 You can enjoy your meal inside by the fireplace mantle, or outdoors in the sunny garden.